sparkle-project/sparkle-project.github.io/documentation/publishing/index.md

 --

-If all your users are running Sparkle 2.9 (beta) or later, instead of switching appcasts, you can use the `sparkle:minimumUpdateVersion` element to specify the minimum bundle version required to update.
+If all your users are running Sparkle 2.9 or later, instead of switching appcasts, you can use the `sparkle:minimumUpdateVersion` element to specify the minimum bundle version required to update.
 This example requires users to be running `1.9` or later to see the update for `2.0`:

 ```xml
 <item>